StepC-arch98/Manhua-Reading-List-App/README.md

 # My First Personal Project

-## A Manhua Reading Tracker
+## **A Manhua Reading List Application**

-A **manhua reading tracker** is meant to track a reading collection of manhuas.
-A manhua is a comic genre produced in China.
-The application can be used to keep record of other reading materials as desired, however I am narrowing this application to track only manhuas, but more specifically for an audience that reads translated manhuas.
+A *manhua reading list application* is meant to keep track of a user's reading collection of manhuas.
+A manhua is a comic genre originated in China.
+The application can be used by users to keep record of any reading materials as desired, however I am targeting this application to track a list of manhuas, more specifically for an audience that reads translated manhuas.

-This idea arose from the struggle that I have seen other manhua readers like me encounter.
-This struggle is to keep track of the manhuas a person reads because these can be found from so many different websites where other members of the community translate for free, rather than found on a single reading application.
-Likewise, because they are released per chapter rather than as a whole like books, keeping track of which chapter I last read is tiresome.
-Thus, this project interests me because the more I find manhuas to read, and from different sources, the more difficult it is to track all the manhuas I read and have read.
-Hence, I hope that by solving a problem of mine by creating a project for my own use, I can also help others in the same situation.
+This project idea arose from the struggle that I have seen manhua readers like me encounter.
+This struggle is to keep track of the manhuas I read because these can be found on different online sources where other members of the community translate for free.
+Likewise, manhuas are released per chapter rather than complete, thus keeping track of which chapter I last read is easy to forget.
+Sometimes I even forget which manhuas I am reading from many.
+Thus, this project interests me because the more I find manhuas to read from numerous sources, the more difficult it is to keep track of my reading.
+Hence, I hope to solve my problem through this project for personal use, and I hope to help other readers in the same situation.

-## User Stories
+## **User Stories**
 My user stories:
 -	As a user, I want to be able to add a manhua to my reading list
 -	As a user, I want to be able to remove a manhua from my reading list
--	As a user, I want to be able to look for a manhua from my reading list
+-	As a user, I want to be able to search for a manhua from my reading list
 -	As a user, I want to be able to view all manhuas in my reading list